 Must display a self-adhesive sign on each of the front doors containing at least the name and business telephone number of the individual or firm operating the vehicle.
 The sign shall not contain the word hackney, cab or taxi or any word which bears resemblance to or contains within it, hackney, cab or taxi.
-Each sign shall be at least 15" by 10" (375mm x 250mm) and on a neutral background.
+Each sign shall be a minimum of 15" by 10" (375mm x 250mm) and on a neutral background centrally located on the front door.
+If working for more than one company all signs must be located vertically in the centre of the front door.
+All signage must be approved.
 The name and telephone number shall not conflict with any used by another individual or firm.
 For larger vehicles, officers may specify where these signs can be displayed other than on the front doors.